The Tower of Druaga: Ports and re-releases

 Druaga was ported to several Japanese game systems, including the MSX (1984), Family Computer (1985) and Fujitsu FM-7 (1985).
 A portable Game Boy version was released in 1990, followed by a 16-bit remake for the PC Engine in 1992.
 The Game Boy version was re-released in 1996 as part of the compilation Namco Gallery Vol. 2, which also included Galaxian, Dig Dug, and Famista 4.
 A 1997 Microsoft Windows port was released as part of Namco History Vol. 2, alongside several other early Namco arcade titles.
 In 2003, the Famicom version was re-released in Japan for the GameCube as a pre-order bonus for Baten Kaitos: Eternal Wings and the Lost Ocean.
 Two Japanese mobile phone ports were released: the first was a Java version on November 1, 2002, followed by an i-Mode version on February 21, 2003.
 In 2009, a digital version was released for the Wii Virtual Console as one of the four launch titles for the Virtual Console Arcade service, alongside Mappy, Gaplus, and Star Force.
 The Famicom version was released for the 3DS Virtual Console in December 2012, exclusively in Japan.
 Druaga would be included in several Namco Museum compilations, including Namco Museum Vol. 3 (1996), Namco Museum Battle Collection (2005), Namco Museum Virtual Arcade (2009) and Namco Museum Switch (2017).
 The game was re-released for the Nintendo Switch and PlayStation 4 under Hamster's Arcade Archives label in June 2022.
+The Famicom version was added to the Nintendo Classics library on April 9, 2026.